Standards and Expectations

 6. We listen to our teachers

 In the infant department a system of rewarding good behaviour is in place.
 Each child in the class has a clothes peg with their name written on it.
 This peg is clipped onto a ‘sunshine’ – if a child keeps all of the class rules they stay on the sunshine.
 If they break one of the rules their peg moved from the sunshine onto the ‘sad cloud’!
 Once on the cloud a child can move back onto the sunshine by proving they can keep the class rules the next day.
-If they are super they can go on the star for the day and then get at certificate if they are placed on there 5 times.
+If they are super they can go on the star for the day.
+They also can complete a sticker chart and earn a reward.

-Initially the children take home books they have chosen with you to read.
+Initially the children take home books without words to read.
 Please take this opportunity to talk about the book with your child, discuss the pictures and ask the children questions about what is happening in the story.
 All these activities are vital in developing the comprehension skills required to make a good reader.
 The reading scheme books will be gradually introduced and will be changed once a week according to the group your child is in.

 At this stage of a child’s development it is still very important that children are allowed to play.
 A great amount of learning and socialising is done through both structured and free play.
 Please bear this in mind when your child says s/he has played all day!